grimimirg/audio-streamer/README.md

 ## Description

 Audio Streamer is a Python application that captures audio from your physical audio sources and streams it over HTTP.
-Anyone can listen to your stream through a web browser with a simple, retro-styled interface.
+Anyone can listen to the stream through a web browser.

 Perfect for creating a personal internet radio station, or broadcasting live music sessions.

-## ⚙Installation
+## Installation

 ### Prerequisites